 The cliffs near Sannat are the highest and most dramatic cliffs on Gozo and in late spring are alive with Mediterranean shearwaters.
 The route includes breathtaking views to Comino and Malta as it winds down through tamarisk trees to the gorgeous Xlendi Bay.
 Then it's up through the terraced fields, bright with poppies and gladioli cultivated in rows like Provencal lavender.

 To the west coast and the fascinating Punic burial site at Wardija Point.
 There's a mythical feeling here, like being on the edge of the world.
-Narrow stone-walled lanes lead down to bamboo groves and to Fungus Rock (named after the 'magic' plant which grew there) and the Azure Window, a stunning stone archway framing the blue sea and sky behind.
+Narrow stone-walled lanes lead down to bamboo groves and to Fungus Rock (named after the 'magic' plant which grew there) and the Inland Sea.

 Beginning at Qala, it's an easy stroll to Dahlet Qorrot, a tiny harbour with gaily coloured boat houses.
 Then it's on through fragrant lemon groves and vineyards and past fig and peach trees to San Blas Bay, a hidden beach with gorgeous ochre-coloured sand.
 Your final stop is Nadur where the spectacular views at the end of the day are a great finale to your week.

 This single-centre holiday is based at the following hotel.
 If you'd like to extend your stay here, or upgrade your room, just let us know at the time of booking.
 You can call our sales team on 1-800-567-6286 to discuss accommodation options.

 The Hotel Ta'Cenc has an inimitable setting, scattered across the Ta'Cenc cliffs, just near the town of Sannat.
 This is the highest point on the island, and the views from the hotel's 400 acres of ground sweep across the entire island to the sea, even taking in Malta and Comino.